MeteoSwiss/opendata/docs/general/third-party-examples.md

 # Examples of use by third parties

-This page contains guides, libraries and examples for using Open Data from MeteoSwiss, which may be useful for your own application.
+This page contains guides, libraries and examples for using Open Data from MeteoSwiss, which are provided by third parties and may be useful for your own application.

+To see examples of use provided by MeteoSwiss, please consult:
+- Numerical weather forecast data: [https://github.com/MeteoSwiss/opendata-nwp-demos#ogd-model-data-access--processing](https://github.com/MeteoSwiss/opendata-nwp-demos#ogd-model-data-access--processing)

 ## Submitting user guides and examples